loristns/Wisty.js/readme.md

 - It reduces the amount of hardcoded logic you have to write : new features are just a few training dialogs away.

+### Status

+The project is in alpha : the API is unstable as new feature keeps being added.

 ## Installation

 You'll probably need to install TensorFlow.js along with Wisty.